More about Damien Hirst

 Damien Steven Hirst (/hɜːrst/; né

 Brennan; born 7 June 1965) is an English artist and art collector.
-He is one of the Young British Artists (YBAs) who dominated the art scene in the UK during the 1990s.
+He was one of the Young British Artists (YBAs) who dominated the art scene in the UK during the 1990s.
 He is reportedly the United Kingdom's richest living artist, with his wealth estimated at US$384 million in the 2020 Sunday Times Rich List.
 During the 1990s his career was closely linked with the collector Charles Saatchi, but increasing frictions came to a head in 2003 and the relationship ended.

 Death is a central theme in Hirst's works.
 He became famous for a series of artworks in which dead animals (including a shark, a sheep, and a cow) are preserved, sometimes having been dissected, in formaldehyde.
 The best-known of these was The Physical Impossibility of Death in the Mind of Someone Living, a 14-foot (4.3 m) tiger shark immersed in formaldehyde in a clear display case.